sdziallas/comp55/docs/labs/13-Refact.md

 the ```outsideOf``` function will be easy to test and can be called again as needed in other parts of the code.

-To be honest,
-I think a lot of the issues
-that I see with student code in COMP 55 is the lack of methods/functions that they tend to create for a variety of reasons.
-I understand that making them takes time, but again, remember that eclipse does offer the *Alt-Shift-M* keyboard shortcut to help you make or extract a method out of a piece of code, so I would encourage you to use that to make things more readable and more testable.
+Indeed, one of the common issues is a lack of methods/functions I understand that making them takes time, but again, remember that eclipse does offer the *Alt-Shift-M* keyboard shortcut to help you make or extract a method out of a piece of code, so I would encourage you to use that to make things more readable and more testable.
-Having more methods easily outweighs any insignificant (if any at all) performance hit you'd get from having them.

 #### 8. Make constants for repeating values